microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 To start a conversation with the Career Genie, simply type a message.
 For example, you can begin by typing and sending 'Hi'.

+!!! tip "Tip: Check pop up settings in your browser"
-!!! tip " Make sure `Pop up` is not blocked by browser for a smoother experience for below instructions."
+    Make sure `Pop up` is not blocked by browser for a smoother experience for below instructions.

 You will see a small dialog box for the additional permissions with ‘Cancel’ and ‘Continue’ buttons.
 This dialog is for logging in and giving your consent to the required permissions.
 Select **Continue**.